zoekitchel/socal_reef_community_structure/README.md

 - Figure S7: `scripts` > `community_visualizations.R` outputs `FigS7_PCoA_allsite_AR_natural_merge_taxagroups.jpg`
 - Figure S8: `scripts` > `abundance_diversity_depth.R` outputs `FigSX_depthzone_relief_substrate.jpg` plus manual edit

-Supplemental Tables: **in progress**

 ## Notes
-* Upon publication, package versions used in this analysis will be captured by `renv` and listed [in the lockfile](....renv.lock).
-Here is [a summary of how renv works](https://rstudio.github.io/renv/articles/renv.html).
 * All analyses were run on a personal computer using R 4.2.1, and should be easy to reproduce if you have data access from VRG.